WandThe Magic Wand and Other Operators

 Qed.

-Two predicates H1 \−∗ H2 ans H2 \−∗ H3 may simplify to H1 \−∗ H3.
-This simplification is reminiscent of the arithmetic operation (-H1 + H2) + (-H2 + H3) = (-H1 + H3).
+The predicates H1 \−∗ H2 and H2 \−∗ H3 together simplify to H1 \−∗ H3.
+This is reminiscent of the arithmetic identity (-H1 + H2) + (-H2 + H3) = (-H1 + H3) (and to the transitivity of ordinary implication).

 Lemma hwand_trans_elim : H1 H2 H3,